CRH

 ADHD-HI (with hyperactivity)

-In our view, this follows from the fact that ADHD-HI is also characterized by a flattened endocrine stress response.
+In our opinion, this results from the fact that ADHD-HI is also characterized by a flattened endocrine stress response.

 3.2.
 Areas of application of CRH antagonists